This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Tips For Setting Up Your Space At A Rabbit Show

 When you first get to a show take a quick walk inside and get a feel for the layout of the building.
-Where people are already set up and look for where there might be space for your rabbits.
+Where are people are already set up and look for where there might be space for your rabbits.
+I always take my camp chair and grooming table with me so I can use those two things to mark my spot if I find a place that works for me.

 Sometimes with a long drive, getting there early is not an option, but the sooner you can get there the better.
 When you are ready to go into the show, pull out only the necessary items.